cTatu/DFuller-Numpy/README.md

-# DFuller-Pytorch
+# DFuller-Numpy
-Implementation of the Dickey-Fuller Test in Pytorch
+Implementation of the Dickey-Fuller Test in Numpy

 Currently it's working with regression without trend with constant, equivalent to the default regression mode used on stattools.

-# TO-DO
-* Implement the Auto-lag
-* Implement other types of regression